JakubDziworski/JakubDziworski.github.io/_posts/2016-05-13-enkel_18_fields.md

 assignment : name EQUALS expression;
 ```

-### Why I have not implemented assign statement so far?
+### Why I have not implemented assign statement for so long?

 To make use of fields you have to assign them to something.
 Turns out
 I have not yet implemented such a basic thing as assignment statement for already declared variables.
-Why didn't I do that?
+Why haven't I done that?
 Well It was kind of on purpose.

 The reason behind it is I would like the variables to be constant (immutable).
 Assigning means changing state - changing state lead to many issues (synchronization,side effects,memory leaks).